maya-tsedeke/BikeStation/src/README.md

        dotnet ef migrations add InitialCreate --context StationsContext --output-dir Migration (If not working Use --> dotnet ef migrations add InitialCreate) dotnet ef database update
        ```
+You can skip the database configuration if you only want to verify without making any changes.
+The Azure database already has the data attached.
+If your data does not require privacy, you can disconnect from the database altogether and replace with your connection string.

 ## How to Browse the api using POSTMAN?

-### Copy and Pest the your Docker Container Image URL  to your POSTMAN workspace envirnoment
+#### Copy your Docker Container Image local host URL and paste it into your POSTMAN workspace environment.
     eg. I am using this Host URL from Azure container instances {Host url}: developer.e6a0f0heb6akgwef.swedencentral.azurecontainer.io/
 ## Available api endpoints